romainl/idiomatic-vimrc/README.md

 ## MISCELLANEOUS ADVICE

-- Using short names like `fu` or `ai` makes sense when you type them in the command-line but it is useless in your `vimrc`, where you would lose readability while gaining nothing.
+- Using short names like `fu` or `ai` makes sense when you type them in the command-line but it is useless in your `vimrc`, where it hinders readability while gaining nothing.
 Don't.
 - Learning how to use Vim's fantastic documentation is the most useful thing a Vim newcomer could do:

       :help :command